 By the early 1980s, my career seemed to be in the upswing.
 With signs of some career success (publications, grants, national review committees) and in mid-career, I received job inquiries from several other universities.
 It was flattering, but I did my best to discourage them.
 Academic recruitment processes are time intensive for both candidates and universities, and I tended to look askance at colleagues who were always in the job market.
 Moreover, I was not in the job market.
-I had moved to Cornell in 1981 after 9 years at Duke (my first job) and understood all too well the disruption of moving both for me and my family.
-Although I was the one who initiated the move from Duke to Cornell (the primary attraction was the Cornell Southeast Asia Program), it took me longer to adapt to the new situation than it did for my family.
+I had moved to Cornell in 1981 after 9 years at Duke (my first job) and understood the costs and disruption of changing jobs and moving a family to a new city.
+Although Jo and our children had adapted well to the transition from Durham, North Carolina to Ithaca, New York, I was not anxious to test my luck again.

 In the spring of 1986, Pete Guest called to inquire if I might be interested in a faculty position at the University of Washington.
 Tom Pullum had moved to the University of Texas, and UW had received approval from the Dean to search for a senior demographer and CSDE director.
 My friendship with Pete cut both ways-it would be wonderful having him as a colleague, but I wanted to be sure there was a good possibility that I would accept before opening the door to a recruitment effort.
 Pete painted a very enticing picture.
-The UW Department of Sociology was ranked in the top ten graduate programs and Seattle was one of the best, if not the best, place to live and raise a family.
+The UW Department of Sociology was ranked among the top ten graduate programs among American universities, and Seattle was rated as one of the best cities to live and raise a family.
 The UW population center had fallen on hard times, Pete explained, and I would have free hand and the support to rebuild it around my research interests.
 I left the door open a crack.